mpalourdio/ng-http-loader/README.md

 ## What does it do ?

 This package provides an HTTP Interceptor, and some spinner components (All from [SpinKit](https://github.com/tobiasahlin/SpinKit) at the moment).
-The HTTP interceptor listens to all HTTP requests and shows a spinner / loader indicator during pending http requests.
+The HTTP interceptor listens to all HTTP requests and shows a spinner / loader indicator during pending HTTP requests.

 ## Angular 4 / Angular 5 / Angular 6 / Angular 7